You had a big bowl of pasta last night and today you’re exhausted.

 Unfortunately, it’s not as simple as getting a celiac screen from your doctor.
 Not being celiac does not give you free license to consume products containing gluten.
 A celiac screen tests for celiac disease.
 Nothing else.
 It does not tell you whether you have a gluten sensitivity or allergy.

-Let’s assume that you’ve already had a celiac test.
-It was negative.
+Let’s assume that you’ve already had a celiac test and it came back negative.
 But you still feel tired after eating gluten.
 In this case, there are two primary ways of testing for gluten sensitivities.

 1. Elimination diet

 The elimination diet is the original method of diagnosis.
-Eliminate gluten and all gluten-related products for a minimum of 30 days.
-Reintroduce and make note of the effects (or lack thereof).
+Do not eat gluten or any gluten-related products for a minimum of 30 days.
+After 30 days, reintroduce gluten and note the effects (or lack thereof).
 If you notice changes to your digestion, bowel movements, mood, or any other bodily functions, a gluten-free diet will likely serve you well.

 The elimination diet is a cost-effective, do-it-yourself style of diagnosis.
 More often than not, it works.

 At the clinic, we’ve developed a three-step method to best help eliminate gluten from your diet.
-Below I’ll show you how to perform a gluten-free elimination diet.
+Read on to learn how to perform a gluten-free elimination diet.

-Step #1 – get used to reading food labels
+Step #1 – learn to read food labels

 Some foods, like bread or pasta, obviously contain gluten.
 Other foods can be more confusing – does salad dressing contain gluten?

 Health Canada mandates food manufacturers specify if a product contains wheat or gluten.
-Please keep in mind that a wheat-free product does not guarantee the product is gluten-free.
+It’s key to know that a wheat-free product does not guarantee the product is gluten-free.
 However, a gluten-free product does ensure it is free from wheat.
 This warning appears at the end of the ingredients list.
 Start with the products in your pantry and fridge – you’ll be surprised at how many items you use regularly contain gluten!

 Get to know foods that are naturally gluten-free.
 The obvious gluten-free foods include: